-Monpazier itself sports a number of excellent eating establishments: there are four or five quality restaurants, two pizzerias (Chez Minou being very buzzy at times!), a coffee shop and bakery, several take away patisseries as well as two hotel-bars.
+You’ll find our house book bulging with a host of tantalising suggestions!
+The village itself sports a number of excellent eating establishments: there are four or five quality restaurants, two pizzerias (Chez Minou being very buzzy at times!), a coffee shop and bakery, several take away patisseries as well as two hotel-bars.
 There are also shops where you can buy prepared meals based on local recipes to take home.

 In the town you will find at least four or five shops selling brocante and antiques.
 The hours of these vary according to the season and the enthusiasm of the proprietors!
 There is also a rather good boutique of pottery and terracotta that, though new, are made according to traditional designs.
 A specialty of the region is the various types of earthenware, some quite old, as shown in the picture on the right.
 You’ll have much fun seeking out treasures like these!

 Click or tap on the play button on the video.

 Hear what our guests say ... see them saying it - in situ!